pdir/mae_event_categories/README.md

   new field "Categories" in event header (tl_calendar_events)

 - Themes / Frontend modules:
-  new field "Event categories" in frontend module eventlist (tl_module)
+  new field "Event categories" in frontend modules eventlist, calendar and eventmenu (tl_module)

 - new Event Category filter module